TengfeiWang5305/elec5305-project-TengfeiWang-540542743/README.md

    Classical magnitude-domain spectral subtraction with noise tracking and spectral flooring.

 3. **Proposed adaptive hybrid filter**
-   A *noise-adaptive* combination of Wiener and spectral subtraction, where the time–frequency weighting is controlled by an estimated SNR and noise statistics.
+   A noise-adaptive combination of Wiener and spectral subtraction, where the frame-wise weighting is controlled by an estimated SNR.
-   - At low SNR or strong noise, the filter leans towards Wiener behaviour.
+   - At **low SNR** or strong noise → behaves more like Wiener.
-   - At higher SNR or stable regions, it behaves more like spectral subtraction to better preserve speech harmonics.
+   - At **higher SNR** or stable regions → behaves closer to spectral subtraction to better preserve speech harmonics.

-All implementations are **pure MATLAB code** without requiring additional toolboxes.
+All implementations are pure MATLAB code and do not require deep learning toolboxes.

 ---